geoffeolson/LaTeX/README.md

 **ChatGPT Document Upload**
 ![My Image](./assets/chat_window.png)

-> [!NOTE]
-> Note here

-## Key Features

-- Convert LaTeX Equations: Automatically transform ChatGPT-generated LaTeX into a format that renders correctly on GitHub.

-- Formatting Guidelines: You can also read the Workflow.md document to learn how to adjust LaTeX for GitHub’s KaTeX engine to avoid common rendering issues.

-- Support for Inline & Block Equations: Handles both inline and display block LaTeX equations, ensuring consistency across your documents.
 ## Sample Input and Output

 This shows how the workflow converts LaTeX equations from ChatGPT format to GitHub format.